 Have you ever found yourself wondering if that fence surrounding your property is actually yours or perhaps a shared responsibility with your neighbors?
 Knowing who owns the fence can help solve maintenance issues and potentially save you from legal disputes down the line.

-In this blog post, we’ll guide you through determining how can you tell if a fence is yours by checking property lines, reviewing legal documents, and examining maintenance responsibilities.
+In this blog post, we’ll guide you through determining how can you tell if a fence is yours by checking property lines, analyzing legal documents, and examining maintenance responsibilities.
 Get ready to gain clarity on where your boundaries lie (pun intended) and learn how to address any fencing conflicts should they arise.

 Determining Fence Ownership